Uncovering a new way forward

 ⁴ Howard League, Jan 2024

-A fractured debate on crime and punishment offers little political space for bold action.
+A fractured debate on crime and punishment leaves little political space for bold action.

-Punishment vs rehabilitation, prison expansion vs prison abolition; these noisy extremes are drowning out other voices, preventing a more constructive conversation about change.
+Punishment vs rehabilitation, prison expansion vs abolition, tough vs soft; these noisy extremes are drowning out other voices, preventing a more constructive conversation about change.

-The Common Ground Justice Project aims to find a better balance between different values and perspectives on crime and justice.
+The Common Ground Justice Project aims to find a better balance between different perspectives on crime and justice.

 We’re uncovering a new way forward – towards a justice system that makes communities safer while restoring public confidence and trust in the system.